NatLibFi/NDL-VuFind2-Vagrant/README.md

 Point your browser to <a href="http://localhost:8081">http://localhost:8081</a>

-(Blank page or errors, adjust the config(s) & run 'vagrant provision', reload browser page.)
+(Blank page or errors: adjust the config(s) & run 'vagrant provision', reload browser page.)

 Useful commands
 ---------------